Lakeside-Apps/HouzLinc/README.md

 There is an abstraction of Storage Providers (`StorageProvider` and derived classes) that should make supporting other storage services such Google Drive or Dropbox relatively easy, should the need arise.

 **Model Persistence**: (`Insteon.Model`) When modified, the model generates change deltas that can be observed by either the View Model layer or by the persistence subsystem in the Model layer.
 The View Model layer uses these deltas to update the UI.
-The persistence subsystem uses them to apply changes to the persisted file and immediately release it for other instances of the app to persist their own changes, if any.
+The persistence subsystem uses them to apply changes to the persisted file and immediately release it to enable other instances of the app to persist their own changes, if any.
 This allows to run multiple instances of the app concurrently on different devices and have them share the same configuration file.

 **View Model**: (`ViewModel.*`) the view model functions as it does in most MVVM applications, i.e., maintain a set of view oriented data on the model that is used by the UI layer.
-The view model gets notified of changes to the model as observer and updates the UI using XAML databinding.
+The view model gets notified of changes to the model and updates the UI using XAML databinding.
 It also receives user actions from the UI and applies them to the model.

-**UI (View)**: (`HouzLinc.*`) written in XAML, the UX uses regular XAML C# databinding to dynamically keep up to date with the View Model and reflects user changes to the View Model and Model layers.
+**UI (View)**: (`HouzLinc.*`) written in XAML, the UX uses XAML C# databinding to dynamically keep up to date with the View Model and reflects user changes to the View Model and Model layers.

 ## Getting Started
 I am currently working on deploying the first version of this app to the relevant stores for public consumption.
 In the meantime, if you want to try out HouzLinc, you will need to build it yourself.
 You can build it on a Windows machine using Visual Studio 2022, and then either deploy it locally on that machine, or create a MSIX package and install it on any Windows machine with developer mode turned on.
 You can also build it for Android and deploy it to a phone or an emulator using Visual Studio 2022.